 Dr. Klinman co-discovered CpG oligonucleotides (ODN) and demonstrated that they were TLR9 agonists in Man.
 He pioneered the use of CpG ODN as vaccine adjuvants and immunoprotective agents.
 He also discovered immunosuppressive ODN and demonstrated their ability to treat/prevent autoimmune and inflammatory diseases.
-Dr. Klinman’s lab focuses on modifying the innate immune system to alter inflammation and host susceptibility to cancer.
+Dr. Klinman’s lab focused on modifying the innate immune system to alter inflammation and host susceptibility to cancer.
 Dr. Klinman is currently an Emeritus Investigator with the National Cancer Institute.

-My laboratory is interested in understanding the mechanism by which immunomodulatory DNA alters host susceptibility to cancer, inflammation and infectious diseases.
-Our research focuses on the ability of immunostimulatory CpG and immunosuppressive TTAGGG oligodeoxynucleotides (ODN) to alter the inflammatory and immune milieu of the host.
+Dr. Klinman’s laboratory focused on understanding the mechanism by which immunomodulatory DNA altered host susceptibility to cancer, inflammation and infectious diseases.
+His research focused on the ability of immunostimulatory CpG and immunosuppressive TTAGGG oligodeoxynucleotides (ODN) to alter the host’s immune milieu.
 CpG DNA interacts with toll-like receptor 9 to trigger an innate immune response that improves host resistance to a wide range of infectious microorganisms and tumors.
-CpG DNA also improves antigen presenting cell function, thereby facilitating the development of an adaptive immune response when co-administered with vaccines encoding pathogen or tumor specific antigens.
+CpG DNA also improves the function of antigen presenting cells, thereby facilitating the development of an adaptive immune response when co-administered with vaccines encoding pathogen or tumor specific antigens.
 In contrast, suppressive ODN down-regulate inflammatory responses, delaying the onset and reducing the severity of autoimmune and pro-inflammatory syndromes.

-My laboratory has been studying the mechanism of action and therapeutic potential of CpG and suppressive ODN for the past decade.
-We contributed to the initial discovery of CpG ODN and their immunomodulatory properties, the identification of TLR 9 as the receptor for CpG DNA, the finding that CpG ODN improved host resistance to pathogen and tumor challenge, and the ability of these molecules to act as immune adjuvants, boosting and accelerating the response to therapeutic and prophylactic vaccines.
-Our studies of suppressive ODN included the discovery of the key TTAGGG motif, the molecular mechanism by which suppressive ODN block T cell responses, and their ability to prevent/treat multiple autoimmune and inflammatory diseases in animal models.
-We hold numerous licensed patents relating to CpG and suppressive ODN, and our pre-clinical studies examining the immunomodulatory activity and safety of these agents form the basis for a number of ongoing phase I, II and III clinical trials.
+Dr. Klinman studied the mechanism of action and therapeutic potential of CpG and suppressive ODN for over two decades.
+He contributed to the initial discovery of CpG ODN and their immunomodulatory properties, the identification of TLR 9 as the receptor for CpG DNA, the finding that CpG ODN improved host resistance to pathogen and tumor challenge, and the ability of these molecules to act as immune adjuvants, boosting and accelerating the response to therapeutic and prophylactic vaccines.
+His studies of suppressive ODN included the discovery of the key TTAGGG motif, the molecular mechanism by which suppressive ODN block T cell responses, and their ability to prevent/treat multiple autoimmune and inflammatory diseases in animal models.
+Dr. Klinman holds numerous licensed patents relating to CpG and suppressive ODN.
+Pre-clinical studies examining the immunomodulatory activity and safety of these agents form the basis for a number of ongoing phase I, II and III clinical trials.

-Ongoing studies focus on furthering our understanding of the immunomodulatory activity of CpG and suppressive ODN, especially when combined with other immune response modifiers.
-This includes nalyzing the ability of CpG ODN (alone and in combination with other TLR ligands and small molecule immune potentiators) to accelerate and magnify the protective immune response elicited by vaccines targeting infectious pathogens and tumors.
-We've identified novel adjuvant combinations/ formulations that significantly improve vaccine-specific immunity, and are pursuing strategies to boost their activity further.
+Dr. Klinman has also examined the ability of CpG ODN (alone and in combination with other TLR ligands and small molecule immune potentiators) to accelerate and magnify the protective immune response elicited by vaccines targeting infectious pathogens and tumors.
+He identified novel adjuvant combinations/formulations that significantly improve vaccine-specific immunity.

 Selected Key Publications